Jerry Pattengale: "First Century Mark"

 Following publication in 2018, the Egypt Exploration Society, the owners of the papyrus fragment, released a statement clarifying both the provenance of the fragment and the role of Obbink in the circumstances of misleading information subsequently emerging on social media.
 The EES stated that the text in the fragment had only been recognised as being from the Gospel of Mark in 2011.
 In an earlier cataloguing in the 1980s, the fragment had been described as 'I/II', which appeared to be the origin of the much discussed assertions of a very early date.
-In 2011/2012 the papyrus was in the keeping of Obbink, who had showed it to Scott Carroll and Pattengale, representing the Green Collection and its programs respectively.
+In 2011/2012 the papyrus was in the keeping of Obbink, who had shown it to Scott Carroll and Pattengale, representing the Green Collection and its programs respectively.
 It was not until the spring of 2016 that the EES realised that the rumoured "First Century Mark" papyrus that had become the subject of so much speculation was one and the same as their own fragment P.Oxy.
 5345; whereupon Obbink and Colomo were requested to prepare it for publication.

 In the July/August 2019 issue of Christianity Today, Jerry Pattengale wrote an article in which he published for the first time his own perspectives on the 'First Century Mark' Saga.
 Pattengale states that he had been present with Scott Carroll in Obbink's rooms in Christ Church, Oxford in late 2011, when the Papyrus 137 fragment was offered for sale to the Museum of the Bible, which Pattengale then represented.
-Also offered for sale were fragments of the Gospels of Matthew, Luke and John, all of which Obbink had then proposed as likely to be of a 2nd century date; but the Mark fragment was presented as more likely 1st century.
+Also offered for sale were fragments of the Gospels of Matthew, Luke and John, all of which Obbink had then proposed as likely to be of a 2nd-century date; but the Mark fragment was presented as more likely 1st century.
 According to Pattengale, he had undertaken due diligence in showing images of the four fragments to selected New Testament textual scholars, including Daniel B. Wallace, subject to their signing non-disclosure agreements in accordance with Obbink's stipulations; and purchase was eventually finalised, with the fragments agreed to remain in Obbink's possession for research prior to publication.
 It was not until a gala dinner in November 2017, celebrating the opening of the Museum of the Bible, that Pattengale realised that the First Century Mark fragment had been the property of the Egypt Exploration Society all along, and consequently had never legitimately been offered for sale.
 He reported this immediately, from the gala.
 The key backstory and personality profiles in this case are profiled in The Atlantic (May 2020) by Ariel Sabar.